ryanwongsa/SignRep/README.md

 ## Requirements

-We provide a minimal `requirements.txt` with the most common runtime dependencies used by the example script.
+We provide a minimal `requirements.txt` with the dependencies used by the example script.
 Install using a virtual environment (example):

 ```bash